6 minute read

 Prerequisites

-For doing this lab, and access to our cluster from outside we need to have installed some prereqs.
+For this lab, and to access our cluster from outside, we need to have some prerequisites installed.

 In the hypervisor remove firewalld and install iptables-service: